RhapsodyInGeek/just-godot-things/qodot-entity-tutorial/part-2-what-is-an-entity.md

 Don't forget!
 Your entity script MUST be a `tool` script, or else it will not be able to run the functions that will set up your entities!

-With all those concepts out of the way, I guess it's time to dig into a real example and actually learn something.
+With all those concepts out of the way, I guess it's time to dig into a real example and [actually make something](part-3-first-solid-entity.md).